storily/rogare/README.md

 Use `rake console` to get a shell with most of the same context as the app.
 Note that commands are not loaded automatically.

-## Name frequency compute thing

-Names are loaded in postgres (all-lowercase).
-Then two views are materialised that compute the score of each unique name.
-The score is then log-normalised to give a smoother distribution for querying.

-This uses the [`anyarray_uniq`](https://github.com/JDBurnZ/postgresql-anyarray/blob/master/stable/anyarray_uniq.sql) function from JDBurnZ, and the [`array_cat_agg`](https://stackoverflow.com/a/22677955/231788) aggregate from Craig Ringer.

-The compute was kept as two views instead of inlining to ease inspection.